manojvaishnav/DT-Fellowship-Assignment/API Documentation-Task2/readme.md

     Endpoint: DELETE /api/nudges/{id}

-For more details and examples, please refer to the API Documentation file.
+For more details and examples, please refer to the API Documentation file(api-docs.md).